Whenever the word “brunch” is mentioned, this coffee cake drifts through the wide open space of my mind.

 I give it to them, of course, but always reluctantly, because after they see for themselves how easy it is to make, they may begin to question ALL of my seeming feats of culinary magic.

-Plus they might give the recipe to 50 of their closest friends, which would mean that everyone (maybe even one of my family members) would bring this same coffeecake to Easter brunch.
+And they might give the recipe to 50 of their closest friends, which would mean that everyone (maybe even one of my family members) would bring this same coffeecake to the next family brunch.
 And then where would I be?

 But I’m sure that YOU will keep this recipe strictly to yourself, right?